WangXFng/MDSTN/README.md

 * Tensorflow > 2.0.0
 * [Anaconda](https://www.anaconda.com/) 4.8.2 contains all the required packages.

-### Instructions
+### Prepare Data

-### Before running MDSTN
 * Step 1.
 Download the [NYCBike](https://data.cityofnewyork.us/) dataset.
 * Step 2.
-Process the POI data by getPOI.py, POIFromCSV.py in the folder of "preprocess".
+Process the POI data by getPOI.py, POIFromCSV.py in the folder of preprocess.
 * Step 3.
 Process the traffic volume by ToMapNYCBike.py and ProcessInOutFlow.py.
 * Step 4.
-Modify the file path in MDSTN.py and run
+Modify the file path in MDSTN.py.

-### Run
+### Run MDSTN
     python MDSTN.py

 ### Note